Bachelor of Science in Computer Science (BSCS) Degree

 Footnotes and Additional Information

-1 | Typically, the Math and Science courses are taken during the freshman and sophomore years. |
+1 | Typically, the Math courses are taken during the freshman and sophomore years. |

-2 | At most 1 of these courses may be an independent study project (COMP 390, COMP 490, or COMP 491).
-Departmental approval is required to use a 600-level course as an elective. |
+2 | At most 1 elective may be an independent study project (COMP 390, COMP 490, or COMP 491).
+Students may take courses at the 500-level.
+However, the only 600-level courses that may be used as electives are COMP 631 and COMP 646. |

 Policies for the BSCS Degree